-Language and behavior that is not professional and/or inclusive will be reported to the program director.
-The student must meet with the program director and complete a self-reflection activity as well as additional training (if applicable).
+Program leadership will evaluate students using the Professionalism Rubric at various points in the program.
+Targeted discussion and/or remediation may be needed to address any concerns for professionalism with the goal to promote growth in one or more areas.
 Additional actions may be taken and can include a written warning in the Student File or disciplinary procedures in accordance with the UNMC Student Code of Conduct.